 - And keep aside.

-- In the pan add 4 tbsp of cooking oil followed by onion.
+- In the pan add 3 tbsp of vegetable oil and finely chopped onion.

-- Sauté until the onions changes turns soft and pink.
+- In medium heat, sauté until the onions changes turns soft and pink.

 - Add tomato puree and sauté until the oil separates.

 - Now add red chili powder, coriander powder, turmeric powder, and salt.

 - Now sauté for a minute in simmer flame.

 - Add water and bring it to boil for 10 minutes in medium flame or until the gravy thickens.

 - Add paneer, roasted vegetables, and kitchen King masala and combine them until paneer is coated well with the masala.

 - Serve hot with Naan or rice.